Skip to content ↓

 Maths

-We will be using the Maths No Problem scheme to support our mastery approach to mathematical learning.
-We will be reading and writing numbers up to 1 000 000 and looking at their place value and rounding to different amounts.
+We will be using the Maths No Problem scheme to support our mathematical learning.
+We will be learning how to name and plot co-ordinates, describe translations and movements of shapes on a grid.

 Science